dailydotdev/docs/docs/key-features/the-companion.md

 Please remember to leave the best email to contact you on so we can help you fix the companion!

 ## Bugs!
-Hopefully you will never need to use this, but just in case a bug crept into the Companion please raise an issue using our [bug report template on GitHub](https://github.com/dailydotdev/daily/issues/new?assignees=&labels=Type%3A+Bug&template=---bug-report.md&title=%F0%9F%90%9B+BUG%3A+).
+Hopefully, you will never need to use this, but just in case a bug crept into the Companion please raise an issue using our [bug report template on GitHub](https://github.com/dailydotdev/daily/issues/new?assignees=&labels=Type%3A+Bug&template=---bug-report.md&title=%F0%9F%90%9B+BUG%3A+).